 More on the Nancy Manni Murder is included in THE STORY OF THE RAG

-The second book in the ST. MARY’S TODAY NEWSPAPER series will be released soon with an expanded account of the Nancy Manni Murder included.
+The second book in the ST. MARY’S TODAY NEWSPAPER series NOW AVAILABLE with an expanded account of the Nancy Manni Murder included.

 Episode 4 – A Body in the Bay